-Unitholders who have become our limited partners will be treated as partners of the partnership for U.S. federal income tax purposes.
+Unitholders who have become limited partners of the partnership will be treated as partners of the partnership for federal income tax purposes.
 A unitholder becomes a limited partner when the transfer or issuance of common units to such person, or the admission of such person as a limited partner, is reflected in our books and records.
-Assignees who have executed and delivered transfer applications, and assignees who are awaiting admission as limited partners, will also be treated as partners of the partnership for U.S. federal income tax purposes.
+Assignees who have executed and delivered transfer applications, and assignees who are awaiting admission as limited partners, will also be treated as partners of the partnership for federal income tax purposes.
 Where common units are held in street name or by a nominee, the person in whose name the common units are registered with us will be treated as the holder of such common units.
 As there is no direct authority addressing assignees of common units who are entitled to execute and deliver transfer applications and thereby become entitled to direct the exercise of attendant rights, but who fail to execute and deliver transfer applications, tax counsel's opinion does not extend to these persons.
-Furthermore, a purchaser or other transferee of common units who does not execute and deliver a transfer application may not receive some U.S. federal income tax information or reports furnished to record holders of common units unless the units are held in a nominee or street name account and the nominee or broker has executed and delivered a transfer application for those common units.
+Furthermore, a purchaser or other transfere of common units who does not execute and deliver a transfer application may not receive some federal income tax information or reports furnished to record holders of common units unless the common units are held in a nominee or street name account and the nominee or broker has executed and delivered a transfer application for those common units.

-A beneficial owner of common units whose units have been transferred to a short seller to complete a short sale would appear to lose its status as a partner with respect to those common units for U.S. federal income tax purposes.
-Please read "-Tax Consequences of Common Unit Ownership-Treatment of Short Sales".
+A beneficial owner of common units whose common units have been transferred to a short seller to complete a short sale would appear to lose its status as a partner with respect to those common units for federal income tax purposes.
+Please read "-Tax Consequences of Common Unit Ownership-Treatment of Short Sales."

-Items of our income, gain, loss or deductions are not reportable by a unitholder who is not a partner for U.S. federal income tax purposes, and any cash distributions received by a unitholder who is not a partner for U.S. federal income tax purposes would therefore appear to be fully taxable as ordinary income.
-These holders are urged to consult their own tax advisors with respect to their tax consequences of holding our common units.
-The references to "unitholders" in the following discussion are to persons who are treated as partners in the partnership for U.S. federal income tax purposes.
+Items of our income, gain, loss or deductions are not reportable by a unitholder who is not a partner for federal income tax purposes, and any cash distributions received by a unitholder who is not a partner for federal income tax purposes would therefore appear to be fully taxable as ordinary income.
+These holders are urged to consult their own tax advisors with respect to their status as partners in the partnership for federal income tax purposes.
+The references to "unitholders" in the following discussion are to persons who are treated as partners in the partnership for federal income tax purposes.